steveliles/vagrant-boxes/debian-android-studio/README.md

 ## IMPORTANT NOTE:

-To do Android development from VirtualBox you _must_ install the virtualbox extensions (this is _not_ the same as guest additions!) to enable USB2 support.
+To do Android development from VirtualBox you _must_ install the virtualbox extensions in order that usb2 support is enabled (virtualbox extensions is _not_ the same as guest additions, which are already installed in the Debian guest!).

 To install the virtualbox extensions, download the .vbox_extpack file from the [virtualbox downloads page](https://www.virtualbox.org/wiki/Downloads), then start up the "virtualbox manager", go to the File menu,